usdot-jpo-codehub/codehub-ui/README.md

 Integration tests are performed with [Protractor](http://angular.github.io/protractor/#/).

 1. Place your E2E-Tests into the folder ```test/e2e/src```
-2. Install the necessary webdriver
+2. Install the necessary webdriver.

   ```shell
   gulp webdriver-update